-When work performance is declining many people tend to just give in to the stress and complain that “people don’t work the way they used to.”
+When you don’t have clear conversations with employees, work performance declines.
+Many people tend to just give in to the stress of poor performance and complain that “people don’t work the way they used to.”
 Part of the problem here is that team members don’t know what is expected of them—and often do not get this clarification in conversations by receiving expectations.

 Why is it So Difficult?